Ever heard of Matula Tea? Certainly you’ve heard about H. Pylori.

 - “Helico” means spiral, which indicates that the bacteria are spiral in shape.

-H. pylori commonly affects children.
+An H.pylori infection commonly affects children.
 While this bacteria usually causes no symptoms, it can cause peptic ulcers and gastritis, an inflammation of the stomach.

 H. pylori thrives in the stomach’s harsh, acidic environment.